AlphaTechnolog/todo-app-api-skalavel/README.md

 cp -r ./.env.sample ./.env
 ```

+## Notes

+This api try to connect to a mongodb database specified in the `.env`
+file, you can change it address, changing the `MONGO_URI` environment variable

+*IMPORTANT NOTE*: Before run the API, you must start the mongodb service

 ## Running the API

 To run the APi, first you must build the typescript code: